-Canggu is the place to be in Bali and we really loved our days there.
+Canggu is the place to be in Bali, and we really loved our days there.
 It is the area with the most amazing cafes and boutiques.
-A lot of expats are living in this area, it’s very easy to get around by scooter here and there is endless amazing food to try.
-Also it’s one of the best places to enjoy the sunsets at the beach because there is a lot going on at sunset time.
+A lot of expats live in this area; it’s very easy to get around by scooter here.
+In Canggu, you will find endless amazing food to try, especially lots of vegan options.
+Also, it’s one of the best places to enjoy sunsets at the beach because a lot happens at sunset.

 Things to do in Canggu

 - Enjoy some time at the beach, especially at sunset; there is such a vibe at the beaches in Canggu at this time which you don’t want to miss

 - Take a surfing or yoga class

 - Go shopping at Love Anchor Sunday market or the amazing boutiques

 - Drink the best Almond milk Cappuccino at BGS

 - Join a Beach clean-up (visit the Trash Hero website for further details)

 Canggu is the absolute foodie heaven, especially for vegans.
 We can not name all the amazing cafes here, but we list our highlights: